 - Test your game and share it with friends!

-If you’d like more detail on how each step works and free game tutorials, check out our step by step guide on how to make a game on Scratch!
+If you’d like more detail on how each step works and free game tutorials, check out our step-by-step guide on how to make a game on Scratch!

 Best Scratch Games for Kids

-If you’re still in need of some inspiration for what kind of game to build, it can be a great idea to check out what others are doing.
+If you’re still in need of some inspiration for what kind of game to build, it is a great idea to check out what others are doing.
 One of the best ways to find great examples of what can be done with Scratch is to look for the games that are popular.